How to Prepare Your Home for Moving Day

 Make Moving Day Easier

-Moving day is stressful, and there is a lot going on.
+Moving day is stressful, and a lot is going on.
 You're moving your entire life to another location, and you'll have a lot on your mind.
 Make the job a little better by having your home ready to go on the day of the move.
 By getting the above items done in advance, you can worry about just the move when the day comes.